I’m glad my daughter is experiencing cinematic diversity like Into the Spider-Verse

 The film’s fun, vibrant and looks and as though it was plucked from the pages of a comic book with a sound that’s equally as colourful.
 And I’m happy that, although we missed the beginning – my bad, I did say I booked last minute – we made it through to the end.
 God bless the crackers, rice cakes and milk I took along for the ride to pacify Roma.

 Looking at the film from a broader perspective, in the short space of time since Roma was born, there’s been a massive amount of cinematic diversity that’s taken place in the superhero-sphere.
-Of course she’s too young to appreciate it but, as the mixed race father of a mixed race daughter, seeing characters like Miles on the big screen is encouraging.
+Of course she’s too young to appreciate it but, as the black / mixed race father of a mixed race daughter, seeing characters like Miles on the big screen is encouraging.
 Of course, raising a girl, having characters like Gwen Stacy and Peni Parker in the fold is no less important.

 In my day it was just the Power Rangers that showed any kind of diversity on screen – which was even questioned for political incorrectness – so it’s truly heartening to see how far things have come.
 From Wonder Woman to Captain Marvel, Black Panther to Miles Morales, Shuri to Okoye and now Aquaman being given an overhaul, she’s going to grow up in an age where women and people of different colours and cultures can be seen doing anything.
 And I think that can only be a good thing for us all, as it truly reflects the world we’re living in today.